adipascu/solid-motivation/README.md

 ## Usage

-1. Post-installation, every new tab will showcase the Solid Motivation page with your real-time age.
+1. Once the extension is activated, each new tab will present the Solid Motivation page, precisely showcasing your age.
-2. Adjust your birthdate by clicking the settings icon or other designated UI component.
+2. To set your birthdate, access the settings icon or the relevant UI component.

 ## Credits